Lunar-driven Barents Sea climate

 Recruitment of Norwegian Arctic cod increases exponentially with the temperature.
 This causes the biomass to recruit and to grow periodically.
 This may explain why the cod biomass growth is following the Kola-section temperature signature.
 More recruitment in the warm period explains why Norwegian Arctic cod is spawning after 6-7 years.
 Evolution has optimized a long-term growth by spawning twice in the warm part of the 18.6-year temperature cycle.
 Then it recruits less one time in the cold climate period.

-Presentation at the annual ICES meeting in 1996
+ICES meeting in 1996

-The analysis of the Kola-section and North Atlantic cod was presented at: ICES Annual science Conference.
+The analysis of the Kola section and North Atlantic cod was presented at: ICES Annual science Conference.
 Iceland 1996.
 After the presentation, a senior researcher came up to me and spoke.
 “Do you really believe this, that long tides has control of temperature and cod population growth?”.
 I replied: “I don’t believe anything.
 I only reveal information from your data series.
 But why do you think it is the wind that affects temperature variations in the Barents Sea?”.

 The wind theory has its roots back to the German mathematician Karl Zöppritz (1838-1885).
 He developed a model that showed that wind can affect the ocean down to the great ocean depths.
 When random wind causes vertical mixing in oceans.
 When no one can predict the wind, no one can predict sea surface temperature.
 Lack of predictability reduces the basis for sustainable management.
 If it turns out that the temperature in the Barents Sea is driven by predictable tides, it may form a basis for better predictability of future sea temperatures, and better sustainable ecosystem management.